theturboturnip/riscv-v-lite/README.md

 - Unit WholeRegister or ByteMaskStore stores
 - Segmented loads/stores
 - 2 LMUL (1/4 and 1/8 not supported by intrinsics for 32-bit elements)
-- SEW=8,16 (64 is not supported because it's a 32-bit program)
 - Any changes to `vstart`
 - Any accesses to CSRs e.g. `vtype`
 - Any arithmetic